jungsoh/transformers-named-entity-recognition/README.md

   ```

 ## Transformer model
-We tokenize the input using the [🤗 DistilBERT fast tokenizer](https://huggingface.co/transformers/model_doc/distilbert.html) to match the DistilBERT transformer model we are using.
+We tokenize the input using the [🤗 DistilBERT fast tokenizer](https://huggingface.co/transformers/model_doc/distilbert.html) to match the pre-trained DistilBERT transformer model we are using.